 This brief is based on a literature review 3ie commissioned as part of a wider initiative to build and consolidate evidence on group-based livelihood initiatives in India.
-The evidence programme is supported by the Bill & Melinda Gates Foundation.
-More information about the programme can be found here.

-The review is a synthesis of 49 published reports and 42 unpublished reports on Indian FPOs from 2000 to 2018.
+It is a synthesis of 49 published and 42 unpublished reports on Indian FPOs from 2000 to 2018.
 Interviews with key stakeholders helped identify new literature and supplemented insights from the document review.
 To validate the themes emerging from the literature, four FPOs dealing in different commodities and in geographically distinct locations were studied in depth.
-The authors would like to acknowledge consultants Vrutti and the Institute of Rural Management Anand for conducting the literature review.
+We acknowledge Vrutti and the Institute of Rural Management Anand for conducting the literature review, supervised by a 3ie team led by Marie Gaarder and comprising Priyanka Dubey, Francis Rathinam, Pooja Sengupta and Stuti Tripathi.
+The 3ie Rural Livelihoods Evidence Programme is supported by the Bill & Melinda Gates Foundation.